-1.3.1 The Leiden University Code of Conduct on Standards of Behaviour between Lecturers and Students2 is applicable.
-The aim of this code is to create a framework for a good, safe and stimulating work and study environment within Leiden University, in which lecturers and students respect each other and in which mutual acceptance and trust are important values.

-1.3.2 The Leiden University Regulations on ICT and Internet Use3 are also applicable.
+- 1.3.1 The Leiden University Code of Conduct on Standards of Behaviour between Lecturers and Students is applicable.
+The aim of this code is to create a framework for a good, safe and stimulating work and study environment within Leiden University, in which lecturers and students respect each other and in which mutual acceptance and trust are important values. - 1.3.2 The Leiden University Code of Conduct Remote Teaching applies; this provides guidelines for teaching and learning in digital environments, remote environments or any form of teaching that is primarily dependent on IT Services. - 1.3.3 The Leiden University Regulations on ICT and Internet Use are also applicable.
 These regulations define what is considered appropriate use of ICT and internet and how usage checks will be made.
-They also explain which conduct is not tolerated and the consequences that apply
+They also explain which conduct is not tolerated and the consequences that apply. - 1.3.4 Students are expected to act according to the Netherlands Code of Conduct for Research Integrity (2018) and in the spirit of the Leiden University Data Management Regulations.

-^{2.} The Code of Conduct on Standards of Behaviour between lecturers and students {Gedragscode Omgangsvormen] was adopted by the Executive Board on 19 October 2010 and can be found at the following website: http://www.regulations.leiden.edu/education-students/code-of-conduct-on-standards-of-behaviour-between-lecturers-and-students.html

-^{3.} The Regulations on ICT and Internet Use [Regeling ICT- en internetgebruik] was adopted by the Executive Board on November 04, 2014 and can be found at the following website: www.regulations.leiden.edu/education-students/.